 Ms. Rad holds a Master's in Education from UC Davis and a BA in history from UCLA.
 She is also certified in Business Administration through UC Berkeley, and as a Conflict Mediator through the Restoring Civility Conflict Resolution Program (Los Angeles) where she mentored middle and high school learners to become peer mediators.
 Annahita has served Alameda youth for the bulk of her career and resides in Alameda with her husband and son.

 Admissions & Marketing Manager: Kira Foster

 Kira Foster became the Admissions & Marketing Manager in 2018, after serving as the ACLC School Manager for five years.
 Prior to joining CLCS, Kira worked as a public health researcher and instructor with UC Berkeley and UC San Francisco.
-She conducted research on people’s experiences of Medi-Cal services, unintended pregnancy, diversity in the health professions, and homelessness in Alameda County.
-Kira holds a PhD in Medical Anthropology and completed doctoral research on health care reform in post-apartheid South Africa.
+She holds a PhD in Medical Anthropology from UC Berkeley.

-Kira loves supporting the learners and facilitators at ACLC and Nea.
-She grew up in California’s Central Valley, has lived on three continents, is the proud parent of a high school senior, and finds the ACLC and Nea communities as interesting, complex and vibrant as any she has studied or lived in.
+Kira loves supporting the learners and facilitators at ACLC and Nea, and is the proud parent of an ACLC alum.
+She grew up in California’s Central Valley, has lived on three continents, and finds the ACLC and Nea communities as interesting, complex and vibrant as any she has worked or lived in.